 This act of arranging what is given in intuition is what Kant calls synthesis of the manifold.
+We take all the separate bits of perceptions (recall Locke on the Molyneux problem) and put them together into a single experience.

-This synthesis is then cognized by the structured application of concepts in the understanding.
-If the synthesis is empirical, then we have an ordinary empirical cognition, like the judgment that it is raining.
+This synthesis is cognized by the structured application of concepts in the understanding.
+If the synthesis is empirical, then we have an ordinary empirical cognition like the judgment that it is raining.